Choosing the Right Reward and Incentive Vendor

 - Owns proprietary consumer data assets for prospecting and analytics

-Pros: Less in-house resources required, hands-off program launch and ongoing management.
+Pros: Less in-house resources are required, as well as a hands-off program launch and ongoing management.

-Cons: Agency controls program, less ability to be agile, lack of program access, no customer data for solutions beyond loyalty.
+Cons: The agency controls the program, has less ability to be agile, lacks program access, and offers limited customer data.

 Choosing the right type of incentive solution provider

-Organizations under pressure to easily access data and leverage it quickly across the organization prefer a provider that gives them ownership over their program.
+Organizations under pressure to easily access data and leverage it quickly prefer a provider that gives them ownership over their program during the vendor selection process.
 Their marketing teams prioritize the capabilities to iterate and update the incentive program in-house rather than rely on the service provider to deploy and enact changes to mitigate disconnect and maximize agility.

 Vendor Evaluations

-Your incentive software vendor should be available to provide strategic guidance throughout your program partnership.
+Your incentive vendor should be available to provide strategic guidance throughout your program partnership.

-As well as assess how well their team understands the market and the industry vertical.
-The team should be able to support at the granular level of your program as a strategic partner and solutions expert even if the vendor is not a managed services provider.
+It’s also important to assess how well their team understands the market and the industry vertical.
+In this case, a vendor incentive is to have a team that can offer support at the granular level of your program as a strategic partner and solutions expert, even if the vendor is not a managed services provider.

 Consider how and at what rate your participants earn now and what behavioral outcomes you want.
-Establish the vendor’s logic capabilities when it comes to building out rewards, not only transactions but also for cross-channel engagements with your brand.
+Establish the vendor’s logic capabilities when it comes to building out rewards.
+That includes not only transactions but also cross-channel engagements with your brand.

 Innovation

-If the incentive vendor works with companies like yours, they probably understand your needs better than one that doesn’t.
-It will be better able to help you get the information you need to improve your participants and admin users’ experiences.
+If a vendor works with companies like yours, they probably understand your needs better than those that don’t during the vendor selection.
+That quality can mean your business enjoys the vendor incentive of providing your company with the information it needs to improve the user experience for participants.
 Check review sites to see what their client participants are posting.
-And, during your product demo, ask: “What industries and customers do you work with that resemble me?”
+During your product demo, ask: “What industries and customers do you work with that resemble me?”

 Adaptability

-The program, brand, and participant relationship is constantly changing.
+The relationship between the program, brand, and participant is constantly changing.
 Your approach to engaging participants with your brand and program requires you to be dynamic enough to adapt to changes.

-Choose a vendor that reinforces your need to be agile.
-You want to iterate on the program as needed to take advantage of technology changes, market shifts, client customer demands, industry news, and time-sensitive campaigns.
+During the vendor selection process, choose a company that reinforces your need to be agile.
+You want to iterate on the program to take advantage of technology changes, market shifts, client customer demands, industry news, and time-sensitive campaigns.

 Implementation

-Choose a loyalty solution that takes an object-based modular approach.
-Step-by-step, the right vendor, should provide the guidance and technical support to enable your brand to build an on-brand, customized program without an extensive implementation process.
+As your business conducts research while selecting a vendor, choose a loyalty solution that takes an object-based modular approach.
+Step-by-step, the right vendor should provide the guidance and technical support to enable your brand to build an on-brand, customized program without an extensive implementation process.

 Integrations